πŸ“ P2-P3, Taman Anggerik Utama, 28700 Bentong, Pahang

 What to Ask Your Tile Contractor Before Work Starts

-The frustrating part: almost all of these problems are caused by decisions made before the first tile was laid.
+The frustrating part: many of these problems are caused by decisions made before the first tile was laid.
 Wrong adhesive.
 Skipped waterproofing.
 Cement grout in a wet shower.
 No expansion joints on an outdoor floor.

 1. What adhesive are you using, and is it rated for this area?

-What to ask: "What brand and grade of adhesive are you specifying?
-Is it C2 flexible for the wet areas and outdoor areas?"
+What to ask: "What brand and grade of adhesive are you using?
+Is it suitable for wet areas, outdoor areas, and large-format tiles?"

 2. Is waterproofing included, and where exactly?